Harrodsburg/Mercer Co. Tourist Commission

 Leigh Lopez

-Leigh is married to Jorge Lopez and they have two children, Chase and Charleigh.
-She has owned Casa Grande with her husband for almost five years.
+Leigh enjoys spending time with her two children, Chase and Charleigh.
+She has owned and operated local restaurant, Casa Grande, for more than five years.

-Along with owning her own business, she is involved in many boards and community organizations, including but not limited to tourism, chamber and Kiwanis.
+Along with owning her own business, Leigh is involved in numerous boards and community organizations, including but not limited to the Tourist Commission, Chamber of Commerce, and Kiwanis Club.

 “Tourism is vital for our community to continue to grow and flourish.
 We want to encourage people to not only come to Harrodsburg, but to stay and enjoy.”